dladams/vdcoldbox/README.md

 If that name does not begin with "vdb", prepend the arguments with "-b" to indicate bottom data is being processed.

-Note that if this is command is run in a browser using an jupyter analysis station such https://analytics-hub.fnal.gov, then you can navigate to the run directory and view the resulting plots in the browser.
+Note that if this is command is run in a browser using an jupyter analysis station such https://analytics-hub.fnal.gov, then you can navigate to the run directory and view the resulting plots in the browser or using the view notebook in that directory.

 ### CRP1 top data